pubudu538/choreo-examples/b2b-apps/pet-care-app/README.md

-# Pet Management Application User Guide
+# Pet Management B2B Application User Guide

-The Pet Management Application is a B2C (business-to-consumer) application that allows users to sign up and maintain their pets.
-They can enter basic information and vaccination information for their pets into the system.
-They can then set up email alerts for their pets' upcoming vaccination dates.
+The Pet Management Application is a B2B (business-to-business) application that allows users to sign up and on board doctors and pet owners to their vet hospital.
+There are 3 user types in this system; admin, doctor and pet owner.
+Admin can add doctors and pet owners to the system and manage their roles via the admin portal.
+Doctors can log into the system and check their bookings and add medical reports to the pets and finally complete the booking.
+Pet owners can login to the system and add their pets, enter basic information about their pet and vaccination details.
+And also pet owner can channel a doctor for their pet.
 The instructions below will walk you through deploying and managing the pet management service's backend service and front end application in [Choreo](https://wso2.com/choreo/).
 [Asgardeo](https://wso2.com/asgardeo/) assists you in addressing your application's CIAM capabilities.

 ---

-# Step 1: Create and publish a Service
+# Step 1: Create and publish Services

 In this step, you are playing the role of the API developer.
-You will create and publish the Service that the web application needs to consume.
+You will create and publish the Services that the web application needs to consume.
 Before you proceed, sign into [**Choreo Console**](https://console.choreo.dev/).

-## Step 1.1: Create the Service
+## Step 1.1: Create the Pet Management Service

 Let's create your first Service.
 1. On the **Home** page, click on the project you created.